Skip to content

 exclude = ["docs/*.pdf", "/assets*/"]

 The patterns use gitignore semantics.
 Patterns are applied recursively by default; prepend / to anchor a pattern to the template root.
+Defaults are applied first, so a leading ! re-includes them — for example, exclude = ["!/tests/"] packs the test directory anyway.
 Keep in mind that all files required during compilation need to be packed!

 Example commands to test templates: